pacstall/pacstall-programs/make-a-pacscript.md

 The `build` function is what compiles the package.
 Use multicore as much as possible.
 To get the number of cores in a system, run `nproc`.
 You can use that in combination with `-j$(nproc)` to compile on multicore (`make -j$(nproc)`).

 The install function installs the package.
-The most important thing is to install to `/usr/src/pacstall/name`.
-An example with make would be `sudo make install DESTDIR=/usr/src/pacstall/name`.
+The most important thing is to install to `/usr/src/pacstall/pkgname`.
+An example with make would be `sudo make install DESTDIR=/usr/src/pacstall/pkgname`.

+You need to save it as `pkgname.pacscript`.
+To add a package to `pacstall-programs`, fork it and create a directory in packages called `pkgname` and add the `pkgname.pacscript` inside it.
+Then send me a pull request.

 ### Remember to wrap everything in double quotes